cdapio/cdap/docs/developer-guide/source/operations.rst

    :width: 600px

-Once again, the top half shows four different elements, all in real-time:
+Once again, the top half shows four different elements, all in realtime:
 *AppFabric* consumption (in Yarn containers), *Processors* used (in the number of cores),
 *Memory* consumption (total bytes available and used memory), and *DataFabric* storage (total bytes available and used disk space).

-*Containers* refers to the number of Yarn containers; for example, each flowlet instance uses a single container.
+*Containers* refers to the number of Yarn containers; for example, each Flowlet instance uses a single container.

 Statistics and graphs are sampled based on the setting of the sampling menu in the upper-right.

-The lower half shows the list of deployed applications, their descriptions, along with each app's container, core and memory use in real-time.
+The lower half shows the list of deployed applications, their descriptions, along with each app's container, core and memory use in realtime.

 The triangles to the left of each application turn to reveal the hierarchy of resources being used by each applications flows and flowlets.
 You can use this tree to drill down into any part of the Reactor.